 TCFIH invested solely in marketable securities separately managed by Golden Capital Management, LLC.
-Golden Capital Management, LLC continues to act as the advisor to Global Endowment Management of that account, pricing that portfolio monthly and providing a statement with a total portfolio net asset value for those marketable securities.
-As of December 31, 2016, TCFIH was redeemable daily without any restrictions.
-As of December 31, 2017, TCFIH continued to hold the investment in the Golden Capital managed portfolio in addition to contributing to the larger structure described above.
+Golden Capital Management, LLC continues to act as the advisor to Global Endowment Management (GEM) of that account, pricing that portfolio monthly and providing a statement with a total portfolio net asset value for those marketable securities.
+As of December 31, 2018 and 2017, TCFIH continued to hold the investment in the Golden Capital managed portfolio in addition to contributing to the larger structure described above.

 Each of the TCFIH investments, accounts and portfolios has its own liquidity profile, ranging from daily to longer than three years.
 Withdrawals of excess cash within TCFIH are permitted at any time.
 TCFIH can redeem any of the Vintage Investments by authorizing GEM to sell that investment at any time.
-The Global Endowment Fund II component allows annual redemptions with a 120-day redemption notice period, and these redemptions flow directly to The Christensen Fund.
-TCFIH redemption proceeds for accepted redemption requests will be made within 60 days after the redemption date.
+The Global Endowment Fund II component allows semi-annual redemptions with a 90-day redemption notice period, and these redemptions flow directly to The Christensen Fund.
+TCFIH redemption proceeds for accepted redemption requests will be made within 15 business days after the redemption date.
 The total redemption available annually is limited to 7% of the NAV as of December 31 of the request year.
 At least 90% of any amount withdrawn will be paid within 60 days.
 The remaining will be paid no later than 60 days after the completion of the annual audit.
-Unfunded long-term commitments were \$1,488,770 as of 2017 and will be funded by the available cash balance held in TCFIH.
+Unfunded long-term commitments were \$1,431,394 as of December 31, 2018 and will be funded by the available cash balance held in TCFIH.